duarte-pardal/discord-archiver/doc/config.md

 #### `requestArchivedThreads` (boolean)

-Controls whether to download and store archived threads.
+Controls whether to download and store closed threads.
 Archived threads are requested from newest to oldest.

-Messages inside archived threads will also be downloaded and stored, depending on the value of the `requestPastMessages` option.
+If this option is set to `true`, messages inside closed threads will also be downloaded and stored, depending on the value of the `requestPastMessages` option.
+If this option is set to `false`, the messages inside threads that were closed when the guild information was obtained (i.e. at startup) will *not* be archived, regardless of the value of the `requestPastMessages` option, even if the archiver has begun archiving messages from such threads while they were opened.
+The archiver does not enumerate closed threads in the database, it only requests them from Discord.

 ### Server options